ErpNetDocs/tech/modules/logistics/inventory/inventory-control/transfer.md

 **NOTE!**

-1. The **trash bin button** allows you to remove the latest transfer, which will restore the previous Transfer value.

-2. Any one, two or three-number combination is automatically counted as a **multiplier**.
-You can insert it without adding "*" in the end.

-3. You can remove inserted multipliers by tapping the **Clear button (X)**.

 4. The desired transferred pcs of a product **cannot** be more than what is set as available in the system.

 ![Transfer](pictures/inv_con_transfer_error.png)